DANCER DIVINE

 literally and figuratively

-she describes herself rather vividly in this one:
+she describes herself rather vividly in

 The Gods have meant